Infiniti is the luxury brand of the Japanese automaker, Nissan

 One way of saving money that not all motorists investigate is through discounts.
 Each insurance company has its own roster of discounts, and not all companies offer all price breaks.
 In fact, even those insurers who do offer discounts won’t automatically apply these even when they know a driver qualifies.
 It’s not until the driver themselves asks for the discount for their policy that the insurance company acts.

 So, what kind of discounts can an Infiniti driver look for?
 Many people already know about multi-line discounts.
 This takes effect when a driver combines home and auto insurance with one company.
 A discount applies to each policy.
-Some drivers, though, aren’t aware that some insurers offer the same for insuring a second car, recreational vehicle, snowmobile or boat.
+Some drivers, though, aren’t aware that some insurers offer the same for insuring a second car, recreational vehicle, snowmobile, or boat.
 Ask your company, agent, or broker what combinations apply to you.

 When you find a company offering a better price, it’s possible some of them may recognize your accident-free status under your previous company.
 Even if you qualify for a loyalty discount with one insurer, it’s still a good practice to compare rates.
 Every company sets its own premiums, so a competitor may offer a lower price even without a discount for loyalty.

 Infiniti In Depth

 Infiniti, Nissan’s luxury vehicle brand, offers a wide range of sedans, crossovers, and SUVs.
 Although their range isn’t as varied as some of its competitors, they make an effort to manufacture vehicles with outstanding performance and technology.
 With Nissan’s reputation for reliability and customer service backing the Infiniti brand, sales of the luxury vehicles are increasing each year.

 Infiniti’s vehicle lineup in Canada includes the G and M car models, the EX, JX, and FX crossover models, the QX SUV, and a new line of performance models called IPL.

 Infiniti’s popularity in Canada is growing thanks to their excellent cars and the reputation of their parent company.
 The infinity G25 sedan and the Infiniti EX crossover are currently the bran’s two top-selling models in Canada.

 Cost of Infiniti Parts